 Whether you sell ultra-expensive cars or ultra-expensive underwear, you have to treat this booming market with the highest degree of respect if you plan your business to survive for another decade.

-Although Swiss watchmakers have their share of problems with local counterfeiters that produce fake Rolexes, Omegas and Patek Philippes by millions and sell them for at 1/100th of price of a real thing, they still invest a lot of time and energy in order to gain a foothold on the local market.
+Although Swiss watchmakers have their share of problems with local counterfeiters that produce counterfeit Rolexes, Omegas and Patek Philippes by millions and sell them for at 1/100th of the price of a real thing, they still invest a lot of time and energy in order to gain a foothold on the local market.

-While the Italian Panerai offered local customers a “lucky” but otherwise completely unremarkable PAM 366 Fu watch, the Swiss-based Hublot paid its homage with a limited edition of its flagship King Power automatic chronograph.
+While the Italian Panerai offered local customers a “lucky” but otherwise completely unremarkable PAM 366 Fu edition, the Swiss-based Hublot paid its homage with a limited edition of its flagship King Power automatic chronograph.

-The F1-inspired ceramic chronograph push-pieces with rubber inserts are also on their rightful place.
+The F1-inspired ceramic chronograph push-pieces with rubber inserts are also in their rightful place.
 The one at 2 o’clock operates the start function and is colored red and the one at 4 o’clock is here to reset the chrono and is colored black with red inscription RESET.

 The movement is also heavily decorated.

 While most Swiss watchmakers tend to adorn their calibers with Geneva stripes and/or different kinds of engine-turning, Hublot (at least, when it comes to the sporty watches) takes the other route.

 The movement in question features micro-blasted, beveled and polished bridges and a black PVD-coated winding rotor with a heavy segment crafted from an even denser carbide that ensures better winding efficiency.
 The main plate is decorated in a more traditional way: it is rhodium-plated and circular-grained.

 According to Hublot’s press release, the watch is going to be issued in a limited edition of only 500 pieces.
 It will probably be expensive.
 But that’s okay for a country whose citizens buy Rolls-Royces like cheeseburgers.